Leslieie/Windows-Screen-Filter-Tartan-Hack/README.md

 Notes:
 - NSIS/electron installs can collapse many failures to `1`.
-- “Application already exists” is typically treated as success/upgrade and returns `0`.
+- These values are unique for portal validation and classification.